 Gruesome.
 Macabre.
 Spine-Chilling.
-‘I saw the Devil’ makes Tarantino films look like child’s play with the startling level of violence it contains.
-The story follows a tale of revenge by a secret agent on a serial killer in an ultimate tale of vengeance.
+‘I Saw the Devil’ makes Tarantino films look like child’s play with the startling level of violence it contains.
+The story follows a secret agent who’s looking to take revenge on a serial killer.
 The movie is essentially driven by both lead characters trying to inflict as much pain and terror on each other.
-This ugly and visceral thriller is almost reminiscent of the classic ‘Se7en’ and is an absolute masterpiece of brutality.
-Definitely not a movie for the faint-hearted.
-A must watch, however, for fans of serial killer films, this is one of the best ones in the genre out there.
+This ugly and visceral thriller is almost reminiscent of the classic ‘Se7en’.
+It is definitely not a movie for the faint-hearted.
+But it’s a must watch for fans of serial killer movies.

 Read More: Best Korean Comedy Movies

 One of the many movies made on the infamous conflict between North Korea and South Korea, ‘Joint Security Area’ starts off with a shootout at the DMZ between the two Koreas where two North Korean soldiers have been killed.
 A special investigation team has been set up to look into the matter, while the truth is nothing that the officials could’ve imagined in the wildest of their dreams.
 Being a part of the larger setup, ‘Joint Security Area’ addresses an extremely sensitive issue by introducing a new twist in the plot comprising alleged friendly relations between North and South Korean soldiers posted at the DMZ.
 Park Chan-wook is an indomitable genius whose films have had a significant impact on the Korean pop culture, including this one which became the highest grossing movie on the year of its release.